markterweele/windows-itpro-docs/windows/client-management/manage-windows-copilot.md

 -	If admins elect not to pin Microsoft 365 Copilot Chat and indicate that users can't be asked, Microsoft 365 Copilot Chat won't be available via the Microsoft 365 Copilot app, Outlook, or Teams.
 Users have access to Microsoft 365 Copilot Chat from <www.microsoft.com/copilot> unless that URL is blocked by the IT admin.
 -	If the admins make no selection, users will be asked to pin Microsoft 365 Copilot Chat by themselves for easy access.

+IT admins can pin the Microsoft 365 Copilot app to the Windows taskbar to enable easy and seamless access for users.
+This can be managed using policies  to [configure applications pinned to the Windows taskbar](/windows/configuration/taskbar/pinned-apps).

 ## When will this happen?